Farnham Infrastructure Programme achievements

 The programme team is working to support pedestrians to find their way around key locations in the town centre.
 New signage, including maps, has already been installed around the town centre.

-To improve safety, and promote walking and cycling, Surrey County Council will be installing traffic lights with a push button pedestrian and cyclist crossing (known as a toucan crossing) to replace the existing crossing point with islands near the roundabout.
-The road will be widened to three lanes with clearer road markings to ease queuing traffic and help drivers get into the correct lane.
+To improve safety, and promote walking and cycling, new traffic lights with a push button pedestrian and cyclist crossing (known as a toucan crossing) replaced the existing crossing point with islands near the roundabout.
+The road was widened to three lanes with clearer road markings to ease queuing traffic and help drivers get into the correct lane.

 Latest documents